Remy Ma Announces Pregnancy During Vow Renewal With Papoose

 The happy news comes about a year after Remy Ma revealed she suffered a miscarriage.

-The two stars were set to tie the knot in 2008 while Remy Ma was in jail.
+The two stars tied the knot in 2008 while Remy Ma was in jail.
 The "All the Way Up" star was sentenced to eight years in prison for shooting a woman outside of a nightclub.
 She was convicted of assault, weapon possession and attempted coercion and spent six years behind bars.

-However, the Love & Hip Hop stars ended up tying the knot in a televised wedding in 2016.
+The Love & Hip Hop stars later wed in a televised wedding in 2016.

 According to Remy Ma's Instagram the bride pulled the wedding together in just 72 hours.
 She wore a two-in-one gown by Karen Sabag for her big day and enjoyed a pastel-colored cupcake tower with butterfly cookies.